-The 2016-17 year is off to a strong start in the Social Science Department.
+The 2019-20 year is off to a strong start in the Social Science Department.
 In addition to our engaging required courses (Gr.
 9 Geography and Gr.
-10 Canadian History), the Department is home to some very popular optional senior courses, including:
+10 Canadian History), the Department has added Gr.
+10 Native Studies and is also home to some very popular optional senior courses, including:

 - Grade 11 American History

 - Grade 11 Introduction to Anthropology, Psychology, and Sociology